Telecominfraproject/wlan-sdk-mobile-app/README.md

 # iOS
 - start Xcode
 - select "Any iOS Device" for the target
-- Product->Scheme->Edit Scheme
+- Product->Scheme->Edit Scheme...
--  Change build configuration to "Release"
+-  Change the "Build Configuration" field to "Release"
--  Close
+-  Click on "Close"
-- Product->Build
+- Product->Archive
-- Distribute App
+- Select "Distribute App"
--   Ad Hoc
+-   Select "Ad Hoc", click on "Next"
--   Next
+-   On the "Ad Hoc Distribution options" just leave default options and click on "Next"
--   Select profile
+-   Select the correct profile in the "MyOpenWifi.app" field, click on "Next
--   Export
+-   Click on "Export"

 ## User Portal